 Brazilian Butt Lift Before & Aftercare

-Healthy patients who enjoy a stable weight and no underlying medical conditions should ensure they thoroughly research the plastic surgeon they plan to have perform their surgery.
-Some controversial recommendations may include encouraging patients to gain weight prior to the surgery, in order to have more fat that can be grafted.
+Healthy patients who enjoy a stable weight and no underlying medical conditions should ensure they thoroughly research the plastic surgeon they plan to have performed their surgery.
+Some controversial recommendations may include encouraging patients to gain weight before the surgery, to have more fat that can be grafted.

 Pros of a Brazilian Butt Lift